‘Goblin’ K-Drama Ratings Soar With Back-To-Back Finale: 5 Reasons Why Gong Yoo’s Starrer Is Worth Watching

 A video posted by Goblin 쓸쓸하고 찬란하神-도깨비 (@goblin_tvnofficial) on

 In the end, the drama ultimately told a story about making decisions and standing by it.
-Eun tak, despite all the misfortunes in her life decides to focus on the positive aspects of it.
-The Grim Reaper knowing he has committed a great sin in the past struggles to uncover what he did and atones for it.
-Sunny, taking a stand by choosing to keep even her painful memories, despite having no one to share it with.
+Eun tak, despite all the misfortunes in her life, decides to focus on the positive aspects of it.
+The Grim Reaper, knowing he has committed a great sin in the past, struggles to uncover what he did and atones for it.
+Sunny takes a stand by choosing to keep even her painful memories, despite having no one to share them with.
 And the Goblin, who despite waiting for eternal rest for more than 900 years, chooses love and endures limbo until Eun Tak summoned him again.

 The drama may have ended, but hopefully the lessons live on, especially that of kindness to anyone we meet.
 It may be that it is a Goblin searching for his bride, or the Grim Reaper searching for a missing soul.

-Special episodes will air on tvN on February 3 and 4, which will feature interviews, behind the scenes and bloopers from the Goblin k-drama.
+Special episodes will air on tvN on February 3 and 4, which will feature interviews, behind-the-scenes and bloopers from the Goblin K-drama.

 [Featured Image by tvN]